metal-stack/docs/docs/src/development/proposals/MEP15/index.md

 - The current interface implements functions using different underlying drivers whenever it fits, so it's not obvious if IPMI or Redfish is used, sometimes information from different protocols differ.
 - There are almost no unit tests and no automated integration tests (despite indirect integration testing through our release integration, which is creating and deleting machines).
 - The CLI is not implementing the entire API interface.
 It is implemented only roughly.
 To use it for testing, it requires ad hoc code changes and recompilation.
-- There is no possibility for an operator to provide the user / password that a server was shipped with in order to intialize it with these credentials.
+- There is no possibility for an operator to provide the user / password that a server was shipped with in order to initialize it with these credentials.
 Such that the metal-hammer must be booted first before it can be managed through BMC.
-This also implies that the implemtation relies on inband to work.
+This also implies that the implementation relies on inband to work.

 ## Bundling Functionality in the metal-bmc

-In order to minimize the BMC interface and spreaded library usage, we should try to bundle as much of the implementation as possible in a single microservice.
+In order to minimize the BMC interface and spread library usage, we should try to bundle as much of the implementation as possible in a single microservice.
 This microservice should have a proto / gRPC API for access.

 A suitable microservice is already in place on the mgmt-servers called the [metal-bmc](https://github.com/metal-stack/metal-bmc), which can be extended for this purpose.
 The metal-bmc will implement the server API.
 The API can be called by the metal-api (indirectly through NSQ), the metal-hammer and a metal-bmc CLI.

 In general, it should be preferred to run actions from remote (a.k.a outband) in order to have the functionality easily accessible for other services.
-Another advantage is to only bundle heavy-weight propriatery tools like `sum` in a single component.
+Another advantage is to only bundle heavy-weight proprietary tools like `sum` in a single component.
 There are only few exceptions where for example an IPMI inband connection is required.
 For this, we need to offer a special package, which purpose can be described as enabling a server to be managed from remote.
 This is explained in more detail in a later section of this MEP.

 ## metal-bmc CLI